 Representatives at institutions enrolling students in EC study abroad programs will be responsible for:

-a. establishing course and credit equivalencies for classes offered on EC study abroad and exchange programs
+a. establishing course and credit equivalencies for classes offered on EC study abroad and exchange programs;

-b. organizing recruitment and publicity strategies for EC programs
+b. organizing recruitment and publicity strategies for EC programs;

-c. processing student applications and expediting student applications for financial aid
+c. processing student applications and expediting student applications for financial aid;

-d. publicizing scholarship opportunities for students
+d. publicizing scholarship opportunities for students;

-e. coordinating course registration for students and assuring that students' grades are reflected on students' official academic records in a timely fashion
+e. coordinating course registration for students and assuring that students' grades are reflected on students' official academic records in a timely fashion;

-f. assisting the EC administrative coordinator in collecting program fees from participating students
+f. assisting the EC administrative coordinator in collecting program fees from participating students;

 g. maintaining communication with the EC office regarding student enrollments, fee payments, and other issues related to the study abroad programs.